ng-girls/todo-list-tutorial-french/a-new-component.md

 * `input-button-unit.component.ts` - this is the component file where we will define its logic.
 * `input-button-unit.component.html` - this is the HTML template file, if you're not using inline-template.

 Open the file `input-button-unit.component.ts`.
-You can see that Angular-CLI has generated the component's configuration for us, including its selector, which is the name we gave preceded by the prefix `app`, and a default template:
+You can see that the Angular CLI has generated the component's configuration for us, including its selector, which is the name we gave preceded by the prefix `app`, and a default template:

 {% code-tabs %}
 {% code-tabs-item title="src/app/input-button-unit/input-button-unit.component.ts" %}